quintel/merit/README.md

 merit order, what **parameters** these participants have, and about the **total energy demand**.

+#### Total demand

+Total demand must be supplied in **MJ**.
+It is the sum of all electricity consumption of converters in the final demand converter group **plus** losses of the electricity network.

+The total demand is used to scale up the **normalized** demand curve to it produce the correct demand curve (which is a load profile).

 #### Participants

 This module has to be supplied with the participants of the Merit Order, which